Signed in as:

-When someone attempts to bundle Real Estate Investing all into one neat package that provides you with the “10 Rules of Successful Real Estate Investing”, use the rules as potentially good advice but please don't use them as the gospel.
-There are simply way too many variables in Real Estate Investing to create a 10-rule cover all system.
-And more importantly the 10-rules system never takes into consideration your goals, level of experience, and personal situations.
+When someone attempts to bundle Real Estate investing into one neat package that provides you with the “10 Rules of Successful Real Estate Investing”, use those rules as potentially good advice but please don't treat them as "Gospel".
+There are simply way too many variables in Real Estate investing to package a comprehensive "one size fits all" to cover all the bases.
+The largest shortcoming of the "10 Rules" system is that it never takes into consideration your goals, level of experience, and personal situations.
 Everyone has a different story.
-10 basic rules are simply NOT going to apply across the board.
+The "10 Rules" system is simply NOT going to apply across the board.

-Let’s for argument sake, imagine fitting the same 10-rules into a one size fits all scenario.
+Just for argument's sake, let's imagine fitting the same "10 Rules" system into a one size fits all scenario.
 Imagine 10 rules to cover every one of the following situations.

-There are many variables to go into understand how to "properly" evaluate an investment.
+There are many variables to go into understanding how to properly evaluate an potential investment.
 Looking at what is known or obvious is the easy part.
-So how do you factor in the "UN-knowns.
-These X-factors are what make or break an investment.
+So how do you factor in the "UN-knowns"?
+These "X" factors are what make or break an investment.

-Cap Rates / Cash on Cash / Internal Rate of Return / Comparible Sales / Income Approach / Cost Approach / Sales Approach . . . and the list goes on.
+Cap Rates / Cash on Cash / Internal Rate of Return / Comparable Sales / Income Approach / Cost Approach / Sales Approach and the list goes on.

 How long are you going to hold an investment?